 Those keeping air, water, road, and rail passenger and freight transport modes operating.

-For the full list, visit:
+For the full list, visit the Government website.

 Information for students to book an emergency test if you’re a critical worker

 You can still get an emergency test during the suspension period if your work is critical to the COVID-19 response, or you work in a critical sector.
 These include: